 The program includes five days on the mountain learning-to-ride with gear provided.
 Each day is focused on one of the six SOS core values — courage, discipline, integrity, wisdom, compassion and humility — which are then tied to the days on-snow lesson.
 While the group was founded in snowboarding, skiing is also offered; the ratio at Mt.
 Hood is about 75% snowboarding and 25% skiing.
 The culmination of the program ties together outdoor exploration, leadership skills, and community service to empower youth to overcome challenges, improve their mental health, and cultivate belonging in the outdoor community.

-Snowdays Foundation, an all volunteer operated organization, serves deserving young people from Portland mentoring agencies by introducing them to snowboarding.
+Snowdays Foundation, an all volunteer operated organization, serves deserving young people from Portland and Central Oregon by introducing them to snowboarding.
 The focus of this organization is all about accessing the on-snow experience and empowering youth through snowboarding.
-Snowdays covers all costs for the day with support from Timberline’s Summit Pass (formerly Summit Ski Area).
+Snowdays covers all costs for the day with support from Timberline’s Summit Pass (formerly Summit Ski Area) and Hoodoo Ski Area.